 This lets you research individual journeys on specific dates between any two points in meticulous detail, including complete information on every train — from platform numbers and onboard refreshments, to fare quotes and station maps.

-While few Swiss journeys lack the kind of scenery that saw you vote Switzerland one of the most beautiful countries in the world Dropdown content, some routes are extra-special.
+While few Swiss journeys lack the kind of scenery that saw you vote Switzerland one of the most beautiful countries in the world, some routes are extra-special.

 Though some require changing from train to boat, or bus to train, you never have to walk more than the length of a station platform, and timetables are designed so you never have to hurry.

-Here’s a selection of top scenic routes in Switzerland — see The Rough Guide to Switzerland Dropdown content to discover more.
+Here’s a selection of top scenic routes in Switzerland — see The Rough Guide to Switzerland to discover more.

 This spectacular — and very popular — route takes in 291 bridges and 91 tunnels in eight hours.
 Setting out from St Moritz or Davos, you head down to Chur, then up the Rhine valley to the Oberalp Pass and Andermatt.

-From here, you enter a tunnel beneath the Furka Pass and scoot down the Rhône valley to Brig, before climbing to Zermatt Dropdown content.
+From here, you enter a tunnel beneath the Furka Pass and scoot down the Rhône valley to Brig, before climbing to Zermatt.

 Explore more of the best places to stay in Zermatt.